mori-cyber/PyDeploy/Assignment_8_1/README.md

  ```
 - [ ]  Create a requirements.txt file
+## for deploy in liara run these steps:

 - [ ] created an image with docker:
 ```
-docker build -t my_fastapi.
+docker build -t python.
 ```
  - [ ] We run a container:
 ```
-docker run -d -p 80:80 fastapi_6
+docker run -d -p 80:80 python
 ```
- - [ ] then login in liara:
+ - [ ] login in liara:
  ```
 liara login
 ```